civicrm/civicrm-buildkit/doc/civibuild.md

 > Tip: If you haven't already downloaded buildkit, see [README.md](../README.md).

+> Tip: Login as a non-`root` user who has `sudo` permission.
+This will ensure that new files are owned by a regular user, and (if necessary) it enables `civibuild` to restart Apache or edit `/etc/hosts`.

 The first build requires only a few commands.
 However, these are also the hardest commands -- you need to provide detailed information about the Apache/MySQL/PHP systems, and you may need to try them a few times.